volodinroman/t2py/README.md

 # T2PY

 A lightweight VS Code helper for Python developers that automates everyday routines.
+This is a swiss knife for Python developers!

 ## Overview